switowski/portfolio/src/drafts/obsidian/index.md

 I solved this problem by setting up a cronjob to backup my vault to GitHub every 1 hour following [this](https://medium.com/analytics-vidhya/how-i-put-my-mind-under-version-control-24caea37b8a5) tutorial:

-1. Create a git repository inside your vault and link it to GitHub private repository.
+1. Create a git repository inside your vault and link it to private repository on GitHub.
-2. Add a bash script that will check for changes and if there are any, it will create a new commit with the current timestamp and push it to GitHub.
+2. Add a bash script that checks for changes and if there are any, it will create a new commit with the current timestamp and push it to GitHub.
 Here is the [source code](https://github.com/switowski/dotfiles/blob/master/scripts/backupObsidian.sh).
 3. Add a cronjob to execute that bash script every 1 hour (or less if you want).

 With this, all my notes are backed up every hour.
-Of course, this doesn't solve the problem of backing up notes from the mobile, but this is the risk I can live with, given that I mostly use my phone to read my notes, not to edit them.
+Of course, this doesn't solve the problem of backing up notes from the mobile.
+But this is the risk I can live with, because I mostly use my phone to read my notes, not to edit them.
 :::

 ## Folder structure

 One thing that I do completely different from all those tutorials for Obsidian or other [PKM](https://en.wikipedia.org/wiki/Personal_knowledge_management) tools is that I don't link my notes like crazy.
 I don't get why people get so proud showing their graphs of connected notes containing hundreds of nodes.
 That looks like a complete mess.
 I like to keep all the relevant information in the note and only link to external resources for additional reference.

 I mostly rely on the folders structure to organize my notes.
 I came up with this structure back in the Evernote's days and so far I'm quite happy.
-Here is my current setup (in the parenthesis next to each folder I've put what type of notes go inside):
+Here is my current setup (I explain in the parenthesis what type of notes I put inside a given folder):

 ```plaintext
 .